How Men's and Women's College Soccer Rosters Differ — 2025 Season Analysis | RosterWise™

 - Men’s soccer tends to recruit later, with the bulk of verbal commitments clustering in junior and senior year.
 Late bloomers are more common in the men’s game, and coaches are generally more willing to wait.

 Neither timeline is better.
 Early commitment can reduce uncertainty but also locks families in before they have full information.
-Later commitment allows for more development and a broader search but can feel stressful when peers are announcing commitments earlier.
+Later commitment allows for more development and a broader search.

 Club pathway differences